A Level Further MathematicsOCR (MEI) (1/2 Years)

 There is a well-resourced workshop, for additional support, every lunchtime.
 Teachers and upper sixth students will be present at each session to offer you help.
 During the year there are also module specific workshops available to Further Mathematics students in core pure in years 1 and 2.

 For AS level students (1 year) you will sit three exams, each of 75 minutes and each worth a third of the AS level qualification.
 For A level students (2 year) there will be an internal exam in May at the end of the first year of the course.

 To complete the A level (2 year) course you will sit the following exams at the end of year 2:

 - Paper 1: Core Pure (2 hours 40 mins / 50% of final grade).

 - Paper 2: Modelling with Algorithms (1 hour 15 mins / 17% of final grade).

 Other examinations sat depend on the year 2 modules you chose.

-You will need to purchase three textbooks, one for each of the modules in year 1, core pure, mechanics and modelling with algorithms.
-Personal stationery is also required and we will make good use of the graphical calculator that is required for Mathemaics A level.
+You will need to purchase two textbooks, for the core and mechanics modules in year 1, we would advise purchasing the ebooks of these.
+Personal stationery is also required and we will make good use of the graphical calculator that is required for Mathematics A level.
 In some cases, where there is difficulty meeting these costs, the college student support fund may help.

 Where Could It Take Me?

-5 GCSEs at grade 4 or above, including English, plus a grade 7 or above in Mathematics.
+5 GCSEs at grade 4 or above, including English, and a grade 7 or above in Mathematics.
 Good algebraic skills are essential.
 Further Mathematics will also require a real love of the subject.